 Each process is connected with the previous and subsequent one and in each phase, different components are involved.
 It is what is known as an extended supply chain, a continuous flow of materials and information in which a delay or failure at any point, propagates through the system preventing efficient execution.
 When you get a good synchronization of all the data and all the elements of this network system you can talk about a mature supply chain.

 Upon reaching this level, organizations should consider introducing advanced predictive analytics.
-Making this decision will allow the organisation to see the first fruit very soon such as:
+Making this decision will allow the organization to see the first fruit very soon such as:

 - Long-term forecasts that allow evaluating whether customers will continue to need the product offered.